goldobin/e2e4/BACKLOG.md

 - [x] For CharSlice write zero where possible, so the necessity for to string method is eliminated.
 Implement a method to terminate a string at a known length.
-Decided to use char arr directly assuming that slice is allways initialized with zeros.
+Decided to use char arr directly assuming that the slice is always initialized with zeros.
 - [x] ~~Implement support for CharSlice in WriteF (PrintF)~~ (As soon as I can always access CharSlice.arr field it is no longer necessary)